iitmcvg/Super-Resolution/README.md

 Super resolution of an image using Efficient subpixel Phase Shift CNNs.

+* DCGAN
+	* The final architecture is a modified version of the traditional DCGAN, with 3 1x1 convolutional layers (leaky ReLU activation) followed by a phase shift deconvolution with ratio 2, followed by 2 1x1 convolutional layers, another phase shift deconvolution with ratio 2, and finally 2 more 1x1 convolutional layers.
+The final output is passed through a tanh to force it in the [0,1] range.
 	* Multiple architectures and their checkpoints have been tried in the past, including the vanilla DCGAN architecture, vanilla architecture with an extra 1x1 convolutional layer post the phase shift, extra up-sampling followed by maxpooling, etc. To obtain their checkpoints, kindly refer to older commits
 	* Since the training is performed on 32 x 32 images, to perform super resolution on an image of different dimensions, the image is broken down into a grid with cells of dimension 32x32 (zero padding done on dimensions to make them a multiple of 32)
+* VAE
+	Work in progress
+* SegNet
+	Work in progress

 ## Results

+**Training**
 <table >
 	<tbody>
 		<tr>